StanfordAHA/doc/presentations/README.md

-Please use the "upload" button to add your AHA presentation slides to this folder.
+Please use the "Add File" => "Upload files" button above to add your AHA presentation slides to this folder.

 Thanks very much!